RealOrangeOne/theorangeone.net/content/posts/state-of-the-apps-2020.md

 My editor situation also hasn't changed much in the last year.
 I still use [VSCode](https://code.visualstudio.com/), although the config has been slightly thinned out so remove extensions I don't use.
 I recently tried switching back to [IntelliJ](https://www.jetbrains.com/idea/), for the far superior intellisense, but it just didn't feel right, and felt incredibly heavy, not to mention the lack of automatable configuration.

-Last year I used [GhostWriter](https://github.com/wereturtle/ghostwriter/) for my markdown editing, but recently I transitioned that into VSCode so I don't need to remember 2 sets of keyboard shortcuts.
+Last year I used [GhostWriter](https://github.com/wereturtle/ghostwriter/) for my markdown editing, but recently I transitioned that into VSCode so I don't need to remember two sets of keyboard shortcuts.
 The fancy WYSIWIG formatting from GhostWriter wasn't a benefit to me, but it's still my recommended markdown editor.

 [Vim](https://www.vim.org/) is still my terminal editor of choice, but I am looking for something simpler.
 Some friends often preach [Nano](https://www.nano-editor.org/), which can apparently do many of the editing features Vim has, but the muscle memory is quite hard to get rid of.
 My [dotfiles]({{< relref "dotfiles" >}}) currently sync a custom Vim configuration, which much like my VSCode configuration, I've also thinned out, but I think there's more thinning to do.